 Ghostly Grave Diggers at the Mountain View Cemetery

 Mountain View Cemetery is located in Keystone and is the final resting place for many of the men that lost their lives while working on Mount Rushmore.
 The stories involving this cemetery speak of ghostly workers rising from their graves every night to stand watch over the monument that they gave their lives to create.

 Stories From a Former Crematorium at Black Hills Harley-Davidson

 The Black Hills Harley-Davidson building in Hill City was former home to the restaurant Mount Rushmore Brewing Company.
 The building was originally a funeral home and crematorium.
 Restaurant employees reported strange phenomena, such as objects moving on their own and strange noises.
 Many sounds come from the basement where the remnants of the cremation chamber (furnace) are located.
 At one time the restaurant featured pool tables, and employees witnessed the balls moving on their own or would often hear the clacking of the pool balls when no one was playing at the table.

 The Black Hills of South Dakota, with all of their rich history and violent past, are remarkably sparse on popular ghost stories, but there are hundreds of smaller, lesser known stories that can chill even the hardiest of hearts.
-Some of these include:
+Some of these include the following.

 It's no wonder the boom town history of the Black Hills of South Dakota fostered so many ghost stories.
 For many towns, it's a badge of honor to claim the title as the most haunted town in South Dakota.